Rio de Janeiro

-In this beautiful city, one needs to be concerned about safety especially whilst travelling on foot.
+In this beautiful city, one needs to be careful especially whilst traveling on foot.
 It is necessary to take precautions whilst walking in crowded areas, as due to the poverty in the surrounding areas of the city, the crime rate is quite high.
 It is always good to keep valuable items, passport and additional cash in the hotel safe.

 Barra da Tijuca area

-The beach is quiet, even during weekends, a totally family friendly atmosphere, cleaner water and sand than in any Zona Sul beaches and almost no crime along the year.
-Here you can relax without being paranoid that your things might be stolen, unlike elsewhere in the city.
+The beach is quiet, even during weekends, a totally family-friendly atmosphere, cleaner water and sand than in any other of Rio's beaches and almost no crime along the year.

-Avoid travelling alone and if possible take local friends along with you while roaming on the streets, especially at night.
+Avoid travelling alone and walking on the streets at night.
 It is advisable to avoid unnecessary exposure of valuable and expensive items in crowded areas.
-Do not carry valuable items like cameras, branded watches, credit cards and try to dress like a local Brazilian.
-At night it is not wise to travel in public transportation, a safer option is to call a taxi, and areas like subway stations should be avoided.
-It is always safer to visit city centers and famous tourist attractions in the daytime and dangerous areas should be avoided at night.
+Do not carry valuable items like cameras, branded watches, credit cards.
+At night it recommended to avoid public transportation, a safer option is to call a taxi, and areas like subway stations should be avoided.
+It is always safer to visit city centers and famous tourist attractions in the daytime.

 To arrange your transportation in and around Rio, you can contact the official congress supplier: